 The ability to speak has allowed our species to pass knowledge between generations, articulate complex ideas, and build societies.
 Jarvis uses song-learning birds and other species as models to study the molecular and genetic mechanisms that underlie vocal learning, including how humans learn spoken language.
 He is interested in how their brains, and ours, have evolved to produce this complex behavior.

-Unlike songbirds, the vast majority of animals—including common model organisms like mice and fruit flies—either cannot imitate novel sounds or have limited vocal flexibility, limiting their usefulness in the study of spoken language.
+Unlike songbirds, the vast majority of animals—including common model organisms like mice and fruit flies—either cannot imitate novel sounds or have limited vocal flexibility, restricting their usefulness in the study of spoken language.
 To advance research in this field, the Jarvis lab has developed a suite of experimental tools for songbirds and other species to probe the genetics underlying vocal learning.
 By combining behavioral, anatomical, electrophysiological, and molecular biological techniques, Jarvis hopes to advance knowledge of the neural mechanisms of vocal learning and, more broadly, gain a deeper understanding of how the brain generates, perceives, and learns complex behaviors.

 Working with results from the avian genomics project, Jarvis and his colleagues discovered that hundreds of genes have similarly evolved in both the song-learning circuits of songbirds and the speech circuits of humans, and that many of the changes to these genes are not found in the brains of their close living bird and primate relatives.
 Some of these genes, when mutated, are associated with speech disorders in humans, and are predicted by Jarvis’s studies to control the development of speech brain circuits.
 These findings have significant implications, suggesting that work in songbirds has direct relevance to humans.